Sukkur: Economy

 Sukkur's economy is largely reliant upon the agricultural produce from northern Sindh's farms, and serves as a trading and processing center for agricultural goods.

+Sukkur's economy relies heavily on agriculture and related processing, but also features industrial activity.
+The Sindh Industrial Trading Estate (SITE) Sukkur, established in 1963, covers approximately 1,060 acres and hosts over 100 units, primarily agro-based industries such as cotton ginning, vegetable oil and ghee mills, flour mills, biscuits (e.g., Continental Biscuits/LU), and beverages (e.g., PepsiCo).
+A smaller Small Industries Estate (SIE) spans 110 acres.
+These estates support manufacturing, employment, and trade in northern Sindh.

 The city also once had a bustling shipbuilding industry.

 Sukkur is well-connected to the rest of Pakistan by road and rail, which in turn has attracted new industries such as chemical manufacturing, metalworking, and cement manufacturing.

 Agriculture

-Sukkur had a large fertile and cultivable land area.
+Sukkur has a large fertile and cultivable land area.
 During kharif, rice, bajra, cotton, tomatoes and peas are cultivated, whereas during rabi, the main crops are wheat, barley, graham and melons.
 Sukkur is famous world over for its dates.
-Sukkur also has a large Riveraine forest along the course of the Indus.
+Sukkur also has a large riverine forest along the course of the Indus.
 These tropical forests are found within the protective embankments on either side of the Indus.
 During 1997–98, the total area under forests was 510 km2 which yielded 55000 ft3 of timber and 27000 ft3 of firewood besides other mine products.